Nancy Spain: Early life

 Spain was born in Jesmond, Newcastle upon Tyne, the younger of the two daughters of Lieutenant-Colonel George Redesdale Brooker Spain, a freeman of the city and prominent figure in local military and antiquarian affairs.
 Her father was a writer himself and appeared in a number of radio plays as well as broadcasting commentaries on Newcastle United games.
 Her mother, Norah Smiles, was the daughter of Lucy Dorling (a half-sister of Isabella Beeton) and William Holmes Smiles (son of Samuel Smiles).

-As a child, Spain remembered pushing the future eminent journalist William Hardcastle into the Bull Park Lake on the Town Moor, where she used to learn to ride at five shillings an hour "with other little bourgeois tots".

-Spain went to Roedean School (a family tradition) from 1931 to 1935, where she began wearing "mannish" clothes, and developed the speaking voice which stood her in such good stead in her eventual media career.
+Spain went to Roedean School (a family tradition) from 1931 to 1935, where she began wearing "mannish" clothes, and developed a clear and rich speaking voice that stood her in good stead in her eventual media career.
 She played lacrosse for Northumberland and Durham, and hockey for the North of England, as well as playing tennis and cricket.
-She also acted on BBC radio, where she took over the star parts vacated by Esther McCracken.
-She was a sports reporter for the Newcastle Journal, and had a love affair with local sportswoman Winifrid Sargeant.
-During the Second World War, Spain served in the WRNS on Tyneside, a period covered in her book Thank you, Nelson (1945).
-She served as a driver and was then commissioned, and worked in the WRNS press office in London.
+She also acted on BBC radio, where she took over star parts vacated by Esther McCracken.
+She was a sports reporter for the Newcastle Journal.
+During the Second World War, she served in the WRNS as a driver and was then commissioned, and worked in the WRNS press office in London.
+Near the end of the war she was discharged from the navy on health grounds, having been affected by asthma attacks.

 Post-war career

+After the war, Spain published a volume of memoirs about her naval service, called Thank You, Nelson.
+It received an enthusiastic review from A. A. Milne in The Sunday Times and unexpectedly became a best-seller.
+She followed this up with a series of detective novels set at a girls' school, Radcliff Hall, a thinly disguised Roedean (the name a presumed allusion to Radclyffe Hall).
+The biographer Rachel Cooke described Spain's ten detective novels as "eccentric and outrageously camp", most notably Poison for Teacher (1949).
+She invented as her sleuths a revue star called Miriam Birdseye and her friend, a Russian ballerina, Natasha Nevkorina.
+Birdseye was based on Hermione Gingold, who had become a good friend of Spain and had urged her to portray her in a book.

-After the war, Spain published several books, including a series of detective novels set at a girls school, Radcliff Hall, based on Roedean (the name a presumed allusion to Radclyffe Hall, and probably also to Lord Berners' novel The Girls of Radcliff Hall).
-This helped her become a star columnist for the Daily Express, She and the News of the World in the 1950s and 1960s, and made many radio broadcasts, particularly on Woman's Hour and My Word!.
+The success of the novels helped Spain become a star columnist for the Daily Express, She and the News of the World in the 1950s and 1960s.
+She made many radio broadcasts, particularly on Woman's Hour and My Word!.
 She later appeared as a panellist on BBC TV's record review programme Juke Box Jury and the panel game What's My Line?.

-Her column-writing caused the Daily Express to be sued successfully for libel - twice - by Evelyn Waugh.
-As well as Spain's books of memoirs, including Why I'm Not a Millionaire (1956), she wrote a biography of her great aunt, Isabella Beeton (original author of the encyclopaedic Mrs Beeton's Book of Household Management), and a series of detective novels.
-Rose Collis wrote a posthumous biography of the broadcaster and journalist in 1997.
+Her column-writing caused the Daily Express to be sued successfully for libel – twice – by Evelyn Waugh.
+As well as Spain's books of memoirs, including Why I'm Not a Millionaire (1956), she wrote a biography of her great-aunt, Isabella Beeton (original author of the encyclopaedic Mrs Beeton's Book of Household Management).
+Rose Collis wrote a biography of Spain in 1997.